 In addition to the official transcript to document college grades, three (3) letters of recommendation, a complete application and a personal interview with the Program Director are required for admission consideration into the program.
-The student must submit current/final transcripts before the program's start date for the application file to be complete.
+The student is required to submit current/final transcripts prior to the start date of the program for the application file to be complete.
 Final transcripts must meet or exceed the above criteria and could affect acceptance into the Program.